ClearBlade/webhook-adapter/Docker_Build/README.md

 - Building the image requires internet access

-### Creating the Docker image for the AMQP Adapter
+### Creating the Docker image for the Webhook Adapter

 Clone this repository and execute the following commands to create a docker image for the webhook-adapter adapter: